 Once the output indicators have been chosen, target values have to be established.
 The target values are important for assessing the potential impact of a project, because they specify the extent to which each output will be achieved.
 The project promoter guarantees the achievement of the specified target values.
 For example, if the selected output indictor is 'Number of people reached through awareness-raising activities on human rights', the target value could be set at '1000'.
-In this case that the applicant would be committed to ensuring that 1000 people would be reached through the awareness-raising activities on human rights implemented within the project, if funded.
+In this case that the applicant would be committed to ensuring that 1000 people would be reached through the awareness-raising activities on human rights.